bpatram/enriched-plantuml/README.md

 ### Inserting title blocks

-When calling `$setup_std_diagram_for` it will attempt to insert a title block for you.
+When calling `$setup_std_diagram` it will attempt to insert a title block for you.
 You must define these variables _before_ making that call for it to work correctly.

 You'll want to define the following: